sergei-mironov/litrepl/docs/installation.md

 For testing, the `vim-demo` expression is a practical choice.
 It includes a pre-configured Vim setup with several related plugins, including Litrepl.
 Once the build is complete, you can run the Vim editor using the `./result/bin/vim-demo` command.
+Note that vim-demo fetches the latest *released* version of Litrepl, not the current commit.
 The overall procedure looks as follows:

 ``` sh
 $ git clone https://github.com/sergei-mironov/litrepl